afozbek/100-days-of-code/log.md

 **Today's Progress**: Today we had a quiz about Java SE and EE

 **Thougts** The quiz was a little bit hard.
 I hope I will pass to second stage 😢.

+### Day 47: July 13, 2019

+**Today's Progress**: Today I worked on Java Servlets and I added some functionality to my Contact project.

+**Thougts** I changed the folder structures on my github repository.
+It was taken my time so much.